kiali/kiali.io/content/en/docs/Configuration/health.md

 description: "Customizing Health for Request Traffic."
 ---

 There are times when Kiali's default thresholds for traffic health do not work well for a particular situation.
 For example, at times 404 response codes are expected.
-Kiali heas the ability to set powerful, fine-grained overrides for health configuration.
+Kiali has the ability to set powerful, fine-grained overrides for health configuration.

 ### Default Configuration